rotexsoft/leanorm/README.md

 Version 4.x is not backwards compatible with 3.x.

 Versions 2.x & 3.x are feature complete as of May 2023, only bug fixes will be applied to those versions.

-New features will all be going to version 4 on the master branch.
-Bug fixes for version 2.2.x will be applied to the 2.2.x branch.
-Bug-fix pull requests for versions 2.x & 3.x will continue to be accepted even after version 4 is released.
-New feature pull requests for versions 2.x & 3.x will be rejected, new features will only be added to the master branch.

 ## Installation